googleworkspace/python-samples/tasks/quickstart/README.md

-Complete the steps described in the [quickstart instructions]( https://developers.google.com/google-apps/tasks/quickstart/python), and in about five minutes you'll have a simple Node.js command-line application that makes requests to the Google Tasks API.
+Complete the steps described in the [quickstart instructions]( https://developers.google.com/google-apps/tasks/quickstart/python), and in about five minutes you'll have a simple Python command-line application that makes requests to the Google Tasks API.

 ## Install